-To be included in the proxy materials for our 2023 annual meeting of shareholders, proposals of shareholders must be received by us no later than May 1, 2023, which is 120 calendar days prior to the first anniversary of the expected mailing date of this proxy statement.
-Proposals to be included in our proxy materials must comply with the requirements established by the United States Securities and Exchange Commission for such proposals, which are set forth in Rule 14a-8 under the Exchange Act.
+To be included in the proxy materials for our 2024 annual meeting of shareholders, proposals of shareholders must be received by us no later than June 19, 2024, which is 120 calendar days prior to the first anniversary of the expected mailing date of this proxy statement.
+Proposals to be included in our proxy materials must comply with the requirements established by the SEC for such proposals, which are set forth in Rule 14a-8 under the Exchange Act

-To comply with the universal proxy rules (once effective), shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Securities Exchange Act of 1934 no later than July 22, 2023.
+To comply with the universal proxy rules, shareholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than September 9, 2024.